dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T829: Separation of church and state is vital for democracy.
+### T829: Church and state separation is fundamental to democracy.

 |Support|
 |---|